teraone/laravel-iban-to-bic/README.md

 ## Usage

-This Package adds a Facade called 'IbanToBicConverter' with one function called 'getBic', that returns a 'Bank' Object containing the BIC and some additional Information like banks name and Bankleitzahl.
+This Package adds a Facade called 'IbanToBicConverter' with one function called 'getBic', that returns a 'Bank' Object containing the BIC and some additional Information like the banks name and Bankleitzahl.

 ```php
 $bank = \Teraone\LaravelIbanToBic\Facades\IbanToBicConverter::getBic($iban);